How animal cruelty is punished in lawAnimal Welfare Act - Important questions & answers

 Will there be a new Animal Welfare Act in 2024?

 The Animal Welfare Act is supposed to protect animals, but in its current form it does not do this sufficiently.
 It has long been out of date and has never been adapted.
 Instead of ensuring the protection of animals, it regulates how animals can be used.
-In the 2021 coalition agreement, the coalition government of the SPD, Greens and FDP enshrined the revision of the Animal Welfare Act alongside many animal welfare promises.
+In the 2021 coalition agreement, the coalition government consisting of the SPD, Greens and FDP anchored the revision of the Animal Welfare Act alongside many animal welfare promises.